prestonharberts/bib/Bible/mark12.md

 “What then will the owner of the vineyard do?
 He will come and destroy those tenants and give the vineyard to others.
 ###### 10
 “Have you not read this scripture:
->  ‘ The stone the builders rejected has become the cornerstone.
+> ‘The stone the builders rejected has become the cornerstone.
 ###### 11
->  ‘ This is from the Lord, and it is marvelous in our eyes’?”
+> ‘This is from the Lord, and it is marvelous in our eyes’?”
 ###### ¶ 12
 Now they wanted to arrest him (but they feared the crowd), because they realized that he told this parable against them.
 So they left him and went away.
 ## Paying Taxes to Caesar